-Besides my computer crashing and losing all the material, then having to reroute, it is just REALLY CHALLENGING to have a lesson to teach children about these crazy people.
+SO.
+As you may already know, most of the Sleuth for the Truth centres are available at The Sunday School Store.
+I remember it took me WEEKS (longer than eight!) to get through the lesson on Judges for the sleuth curriculum.
+Besides my computer crashing and losing all the material (yup), then having to reroute, it is just REALLY CHALLENGING to have a lesson to teach children about these crazy people.
 Man, this lesson could have been SCARY!
 Like, horror movie scary!
 And your kids are looking at you like this:

 Steve Mathewson from The Gospel Coalition posits that, "Judges gets ignored for a variety of reasons.
 One is that we’ve lost touch with stories, including Bible stories."
 He mentions that, "we are uncertain about how we can preach grace and gospel in a book that a preacher-friend describes as 'one dark, hoary tale.'"